 Financial Strength Ratings

 Colonial Penn has strong financial strength ratings.
-This means they have the resources to pay out life insurance claims, regardless of the economic environment.
+This means it has the resources to pay out life insurance claims regardless of the economic environment.

 Colonial Life Insurance currently holds the following ratings:

-The Company’s Better Business Bureau page, however, paints a much different picture of Colonial Penn.
+However, the Company’s Better Business Bureau page paints a much different picture of Colonial Penn.

 Over the past three years, Colonial Penn has had 183 customer complaints filed with the BBB, with 124 closed in the last 12 months.